Dissociation and Propagation for Approximate Lifted Inference with Standard Relational Database Management Systems: Experiments

 \section{Experiments}

-We are interested in the quality and the efficiency of dissociation as compared to exact probabilistic inference, Monte Carlo simulation (MC), and standard deterministic query evaluation (``deterministic SQL'').
+We are interested in the efficiency (``how fast?'') and the quality (``how good?'') of ranking by dissociation as compared to exact probabilistic inference, Monte Carlo simulation (MC), and standard deterministic query evaluation (``deterministic SQL'').
 Our experiments, thus, investigate the following questions: \emph{ How much can our three optimizations improve dissociation?
 How fast is dissociation as compared to exact probabilistic inference, MC, and deterministic query evaluation?
 How good is the ranking from dissociation as compared to MC and ranking by lineage size?
-What are the most important parameters determining the ranking quality for each of the three methods? }
+What are the most important parameters determining the ranking quality for each of the three methods?}

-\introparagraph{Ranking quality} We use \textit{mean average precision} (MAP) to evaluate the quality of ranking of a method by comparing it against the ranking from exact probabilistic inference as ground truth (GT).
-MAP rewards rankings that place relevant items earlier; the best possible value is 1, and the worst possible 0~\cite{Manning:2008:IIR:1394399}.
-Average Precision at 10 (AP@10) is defined as $\mathrm{AP}@10 = \frac{\sum_{k=1}^{10} \mathit{\mathrm{P}@k}}{n}$, where P@$k$ is the precision at $k$th answer returned.
-Averaging over several rankings yields MAP.
-Scoring functions sometimes lead to ties between functions and, therefore, only partially ordered result lists.
-We use a variant of the analytic method proposed in~\cite{McSherryN08} to calculate $\mathrm{AP}$ in the presence of ties, which is equivalent to calculating the mean AP over all allowed complete orders of the partial order imposed by the scores.
-We refer to their paper for details of the method.
-As baseline for no ranking, we assume all tuples to have the same score and thus be tied for the same position and call this \emph{random average precision}.
+\introparagraph{Ranking quality} We use \textit{mean average precision} (MAP) to evaluate the quality of a ranking by comparing it against the ranking from exact probabilistic inference as ground truth (GT).
+MAP rewards rankings that place relevant items earlier; the best possible value is 1, and the worst possible 0.
+We use a variant of ``Average Precision at 10'' defined as $\mathrm{AP}@10 := \frac{\sum_{k=1}^{10} \mathit{\mathrm{P}@k}}{10}$.
+Here, P@$k$ is the precision at the $k$th answer, i.e., the fraction of top $k$ answers according to GT that are also in the top $k$ answers returned.
+Averaging over several experiments yields MAP~\cite{Manning:2008:IIR:1394399}.
+We use a variant of the analytic method proposed in~\cite{McSherryN08} to calculate $\mathrm{AP}$ in the presence of ties.
+As baseline for no ranking, we use ``\emph{random average precision}''~\cite{DetwilerGLST2009:ICDE}, i.e.\ we assume all tuples have the same score and are thus tied for the same position.

 \introparagraph{Exact probabilistic inference} Whenever possible, we calculate GT rankings with a tool called SampleSearch~\cite{gogate&dechter11,DBLP:conf/uai/GogateD10}, which also serves to evaluate the cost of exact probabilistic inference.
 We describe the method of evaluating the lineage DNF with SampleSearch in~\cite{DBLP:journals/tods/GatterbauerS14}.